Western Ukraine - The McGowans

 Leah says:

 “I’m excited to support vulnerable families by creating a platform to work alongside and minister to mothers.
 I’ve been collaborating with my wise and talented Ukrainian friend, Ira, who I met at church and volunteered with regularly, to form Peace Culture Apparel.
-Peace Culture Apparel is an e-commerce storefront that will sell faith-based apparel and gifts made in Ukraine.
-God aligned our hearts to provide Ukrainian women with uplifting work that is flexible, fruitful, and realistic to their family’s needs during this time of war.
-We are sharing about the “peace that surpasses all understanding”, Jesus Christ, in a country that struggles to find peace.
-Unfortunately, many ministries in Ukraine struggle to hold onto a donation-based form of support amidst war and politics and are looking for more sustainable solutions.
-By helping to support my family on a monthly basis, you provide the time and space for us to be in Ukraine and launch Peace Culture Apparel, a Business As Mission (BAM) that is meeting a practical need for Ukrainian women.
-As we grow, we hope to financially pour back into other ministry outreach efforts through New Song Int.
-Upon our return to Ukraine, we will be looking for a small kid-friendly studio space to more conveniently work from and create and promote our business.
-Additionally, I look forward to growing in my Ukrainian language skills and serving on a local church worship team from time to time.”
+Peace Culture Apparel is an e-commerce storefront that will sell faith-based apparel and gifts to a wide U.S. market.
+The products are made sustainably in Ukraine by Ukrainian women.
+God aligned mine and Ira’s hearts to provide Ukrainian women with uplifting work that is flexible, fruitful, and realistic to their family’s needs during this time of war.
+We are sharing about the “peace that surpasses all understanding”, Jesus Christ, in a country that struggles to find peace in day-to-day life.
+Additionally, many ministries in Ukraine struggle to hold onto a donation-based form of support amidst war and politics and are looking for business solutions.
+By helping to support my family on a monthly basis, you provide the time and space for us to be in Ukraine, continue forming relationships, and launch Peace Culture Apparel, a Business As Mission (BAM) that is meeting a practical need for mothers in Ukrainian.
+As we grow, we hope to financially pour back into other ministry efforts.
+We are in the midst of a soft launch that is giving very good proof of concept and are excited to be partnering with a Texas-based 3PL (third-party logistics).
+Upon our return to Ukraine, we will be building our brand online and looking for a small kid-friendly studio space to more conveniently work from while promoting our business.
+In addition to Peace Culture Apparel, I look forward to serving on the New Song Int., Board of Directors, growing in my Ukrainian language skills, and serving with a local church worship team from time to time.”

 Harris Says:

-“I will have the opportunity to build a relational ministry first, focusing on sharing encouragement and theology in a one-on-one setting.
-This will help me continue to build an understanding and personal connection to the culture, as well as grow in language skills.
-By helping to support my family’s return to Ukraine, you also give me the time and space to pursue a career in web development, something I can do to provide more long-term financial security for my family, and to provide more resources for us to invest in our ministry.
-I’ve started this career training in the U.S., but once we make the move I’ll be able to invest in an accelerated training program to develop a new career in tandem with our ministry work.”
+“I will have the opportunity to continue building a relational ministry first, focusing on sharing encouragement and theology in a one-on-one setting.
+This will help me continue to build an understanding and personal connection to the culture, as well as grow in my language skills.
+By helping to support my family’s return to Ukraine, you also give me the time and space to pursue a career in web development, something I can do to provide more long-term financial security for my family, and to provide more resources for us to invest into our ministries.
+I’ve slowly started my career training from the U.S., but once we make the full-time move back to Ukraine, I’ll be able to invest more time in accelerated my new career in tandem with our ministry work.
+We will also continue to serve on the board of New Song Int., helping to evaluate and pray through next-steps, outreach efforts, and networking to respond to the needs of families and orphans in Ukraine.”

-The McGowans are also excited to become a family of four in the Spring of 2025!
+The McGowans are excited about becoming a family of four in the Spring of 2025!

 The McGowans are asking for monthly support for their roles as vocational missionaries, which includes their long-term work in both Ukraine and in the United States.